ashoudt/Formula-One-Race-Simulator/README.md

 If the user chooses to view circuit info, the `circuitInfo` method in the `Circuit` class prints out each circuit's info.
 This info includes name, length of circuit, and number of laps for the race.
 This method automatically returns the user to the main menu.
 Circuit info is loaded in with the `loadCircuitData` method in the `Circuit` class.

-In this program, inheritance is used with the base class being `Participant` and the subclasses being `Driver` and `Team`.
-Additionally, component relationships are present throughout the program.
-They are Race has-a Circuit, Driver has-a Team, and Race has Drivers.
-As noted above, file and user input is used, and all user input is validated.

-**Note:** The skill levels used to compute driver performance are hypothetical values based on 2023 team and driver standings.
+**Note:** The skill levels used to compute driver performance are hypothetical values based on 2023 team and driver championship standings.

 ## Known Bugs
-At this time, the only bug I know of is with the overtake logic.
+At this time, the only bug known of is with the overtake logic.
 Sometimes a driver will overtake another driver, but then the next overtake is the same two drivers.
 For example, overtake 1: A bold maneuver from Logan Sargeant as he seizes the opportunity to overtake Sergio Perez!
-Completed lap 36/57 and overtake 2: Incredible driving from Logan Sargeant as he passes Sergio Perez!
+Completed lap 36/57, and overtake 2: Incredible driving from Logan Sargeant as he passes Sergio Perez!
 Completed lap 41/57.
 Though these overtakes are 5 laps apart, there is no displayed event in between them to allow Sergio Perez to re-overtake the Logan
 Sargeant.